 We will conduct a thorough investigation of your collision to determine who is ultimately responsible for your injuries.

-No-Contact Motorcycle Accidents
+No-Contact Motorcycle Accidents In Austin

 Did you know that a crash can happen even if you don’t hit another vehicle?
-Known as a no-contact accident, these crashes occur when a rider hits the breaks or lays down their bike in order to avoid a collision.
+Known as a no-contact accident, these crashes occur when a rider hits the brakes or lays down their bike in order to avoid a collision.

 If you were involved in a no-contact motorcycle accident, the other driver can still be held liable for their negligence.
-Examples of negligent actions include careless, aggressive and reckless behaviors, such as:
+Examples of negligent actions include careless, aggressive, and reckless behaviors, such as:

 - Changing lanes without signaling